 Statistics is the branch of applied mathematics concerned with the collection and interpretation of quantitative data and the use of probability theory to estimate population parameters.
-Along with computer science, statistics is at the center of “Data Science” – a discipline that has seen tremendous growth in the recent years with “Data Scientist” being voted the most satisfying job two years (2016, 2017) in a row in the United States.
+Along with computer science, statistics is at the center of “Data Science” – a discipline that has seen tremendous growth in the recent years with “Data Scientist” being voted the most satisfying job four years (2016, 2017, 2018, 2019 ) in a row in the United States.
 Statistical studies are the basis of newspaper headlines every day, whether it be statistical indicators of the health of the economy, a study of the effectiveness of mammograms, or predictors of climate change and the trend of the financial market.
 For modern trends in statistics, see the New York Times front page story whose headline read “For Today's Graduate, One Word: Statistics”.
 Go to NY Times statistics article.

 The Stony Brook Department of Applied Mathematics and Statistics has a program of graduate training and research in Statistics, offering M.S. and Ph.D. degrees.
 Unlike most other graduate programs in statistics, the emphasis is on applied statistics and data science.
 In strong and weak economic times, there has always been a strong demand for our applied statistics M.S. and Ph.D. graduates locally including (1) New York City banking and investment companies, (2) New York area biomedical research centers, (3) insurance companies in Connecticut, (4) drug companies in northern New Jersey (the world's leading center for pharmaceutical research) as well as Pennsylvania.
 Our graduates also find strong job market globally in leading companies such as Amazon.com, Facebook, Google, Bank of America, Bloomberg, Goldman Sachs, JP Morgan, Amgen, FDA, Pfizer, Roche, etc. as data scientists, financial analysts/risk managers and biostatistics managers.